otacon239/PS_HelloWorld/tutorial/tutorial.md

 ### Coding Challenges

-If you've gone through this entire tutorial, and feel like you want more, why not try something on your own?
+If you're still itching for more, why not try something on your own?
 Here are just some ideas I came up with.
 If you happen to meet any of these challenges successfully, I will feature them here with a link to your code on GitHub.

 * Turn the rainbow wave into a function and have it display a random message in a text file uploaded to the device
 	* For an added challenge, if the message is longer than the display, make it scroll!